 I strongly believe that dietetics and nutrition are cornerstones for improving the State of the World.
 My mentor invited me to attend the World Economic Forum Annual Meeting in Davos, Switzerland, where I learned about cutting-edge chronic disease and well-being solutions.
 My very adventurous long-term goal would be to lecture on innovative nutrition interventions to address dietary-related health issues during the WEF Annual Meeting.
 Dream big, right?!
 Until then, I am writing a nutrition book and hope to publish that soon.

 My favorite activities include many forms of yoga, pilates, strength training, cycling classes, biking the Beltline, and snowboarding(!).
 I preach what I practice and incorporate some form of physical activity on a daily basis as an essential form of loving self-care (I actually love to move my body).
-I also enjoy creating healthy, plant-based meals (and posting inspiring photos/recipes on Instagram here), supporting local, organic farms, reading, traveling and experiencing new cultures and cuisines, as well as spending time with my spouse and our fur-child, a rescue boxer.
+I also enjoy creating healthy, plant-based meals (and posting inspiring photos/recipes on Instagram here), supporting local, organic farms, reading, traveling and experiencing new cultures and cuisines, as well as spending time with my spouse and our adopted boxer fur-child.
 You may run into me ordering healthy menu items at Atlanta restaurants (like Upbeet on the weekly), examining fresh produce at Saturday morning farmers markets while supporting local organic farms.
 Don't be afraid to introduce yourself and say hello!
 I love to meet others who are on the road to self-care and wellness.